• Skip to primary navigation

 Step 2

 Coat the slices of eggplant.
 Arrange 3 bowls on a work surface.
 Whisk together the eggs and pesto in the first bowl.
-Combine the flours, salt and pepper in the second bowl.
-And toss together the cheeses and breadcrumbs in the third.
+Combine the flour, salt and pepper in the second bowl.
+And toss together the Parmesan and breadcrumbs in the third.
 Slice the eggplant, and dip each slice in the first, second and then third bowl.

 Step 3

 Crisp the breaded eggplant slices.
-Cook the eggplant slices on a very lightly oiled griddle or pan.
+Sauté the eggplant slices on a very lightly oiled griddle or skillet.

 Step 4

-Layer the casserole and bake.
-Arrange the breaded eggplant slices in a baking dish with the roasted tomato sauce and cheeses.
-Bake.
+Build the casserole and bake.
+Layer the breaded eggplant slices in a casserole dish with the pasta sauce and mozzarella cheese, and bake.

 Step 5